On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Preliminaries

 A generator matrix of RM code or polar code is formed by selecting a set of rows of $\bGN$.
 We use $\I$ to denote the set of indices of these rows and $\CI$ to denote the linear code generated by the set of rows of $\bGN$ indexed by $\I$.
 Note that $\I \subseteq [0,N-1]=[0,2^n-1]$.
 We describe below how to select the information sets $\I$ for RM and polar codes, respectively.

 \textbf{Reed-Muller Codes}.
-The generator matrix of RM code of length $2^n$ and order $r$, denoted RM$(r,n)$, is formed by the set of all rows $\bgi, i\in[0,N-1]$, of weight $w(\bgi)\geq 2^{n-r}$, which is the minimum weight $\wm$ of the code.
+The generator matrix of RM code of length $2^n$ and order $r$, denoted RM$(r,n)$, is formed by the set of all rows $\bgi, i\in[0,N-1]$, of weight $\w(\bgi)\geq 2^{n-r}$, which is the minimum-weight $\wm$ of the code.
 Therefore, the information set $\IRM$ of RM$(r,n)$ is created as follows.

 The dimension of RM$(r,n)$ is $K=|\IRM|=\sum_{\ell=0}^r \binom{n}{\ell}$.
 The concept of order $r$ in the RM($r, n$) code comes from the wedge products of $N$-tuple $\mathbf{v}_{i+1}=\mathbf{g}_{N-2^i-1}, i\in[0,n-1]$ up to degree $r$, where $\bgj$ is the $j$-th rows of $\bGN$.
 By default, $\mathbf{v}_0 = \mathbf{g}_{N-1} = [1\;1\;...\;1]$.
 For instance, when $n=3$ we obtain